-CBT ComparablePBT AccessibilityAccessibility FeatureFeature PBT Administration Guidelines 1s Human Reader for Mathematics and DC Science Assessments, or Human Signer for the Mathematics Assessments ( SR/PNP Reference CH ) Same as CBT Before Testing: Identification for SR/PNP: Student's SR/PNP must have Human Reader/Human Signer selected.
-For the Human Reader/Human Signer, students must be placed in a Read Aloud session type when creating test sessions.
+CBT Comparable PBT Accessibility PBT Administration Guidelines Accessibility Feature Feature 1s Human Reader for Mathematics and DC Science Assessments, or Human Signer for the Mathematics Assessments (SR/PNP Reference CH) Same as CBT Before Testing: Identification for SR/PNP: Student's SR/PNP must have Human Reader/Human Signer selected.
+For the Human Reader/Human Signer, students must be placed in a test session identified as 'Proctor Reads Aloud' in PearsonAccess ^{next} , failure to do so will result in the student receiving a form that differs from the form needed to provide the accessibility feature.
 Materials: Read Aloud Kits, which include one copy of the student test booklet and answer document and a Mathematics Human Reader Script.
-Test Administrator Training: Test Administrators providing this accessibility feature must review: Read Aloud Kits, including the Mathematics Human Reader Script, at east two school days prior to testing, with kits provided to schools for this purpose.
+Read Aloud Kits, including the Mathematics Human Reader Script, at east two school days prior to testing, with kits provided to schools for this purpose.
 Review of Read Aloud Kits must occur in a SECURE ENVIRONMENT.
+Appendix B: Test Administration Protocol for the Human Reader Accommodation for English Language Arts/Literacy (ELA/L) Assessments, and the Human Reader Accessibility Feature for Mathematics and Science Assessments.
+Appendix L: Human Signer Guidelines (signers only).
+Appendix M: PARCC and DC Science Assessments for Students with Visual Impairment, Including Blindness.
+During Testing: A Test Administrator (Human Reader or Human Signer) reads aloud to a student using the provided Human Reader script and test booklet.
+The student must be tested in an individual or small group setting.
+Small groups should only be used if all students are able to work at approximately the same pace.
+The number of students in a small group is determined at the state level.
+After Testing: Human Reader Scripts are secure, and Test Coordinators are responsible for returning the Human 1+ Muiting Tools Muiting Reader Scripts with the non-scorable materials.
 1t Writing Tools Writing Instrument During Testing: The student uses a writing instrument on written responses to underline, bold, or add bullets for formatting.